 Ben’s practice focuses on all aspects of global trademark strategy, procurement, management and enforcement.
-Ben implements client-specific approaches for protection of intellectual property rights around the world.
-On any given day, Ben’s work will find him enforcing client rights throughout countries spanning the globe with local authorities, courts and associates.
+Ben tailors client-specific approaches for protection of intellectual property rights around the world.
+On any given day, Ben’s work will see him enforcing clients’ rights in jurisdictions spanning the globe in conjunction with local authorities, courts and a cultivated team of local counsel.

-Ben draws on years of experience developing and managing global intellectual property portfolios and creating and effectuating tailored anti-counterfeiting programs for numerous well-known brands.
+Ben draws upon years of experience developing and implementing strategies for the protection and management of global intellectual property portfolios and creating and effectuating tailored anti-counterfeiting programs for numerous famous brands.
+He is frequently called on to represent clients in high-profile international brand disputes.

-Ben’s specialties also include copyright prosecution and enforcement, global online marketplace infringement matters, domain disputes, UDRP proceedings, GTLD matters, DMCA matters and social media infringement.
+Ben’s specialties also include intellectual property transactions and related aspects of mergers and acquisitions, licensing, copyright prosecution and enforcement, global online marketplace infringement matters and anti-counterfeiting, domain name disputes and social media infringement.

-Ben has clients from a broad range of industries with a large client base from the technology, fashion and entertainment fields.
+Ben represents domestic and international clients, including world-famous brands and market leaders, from a broad range of industries with a large client base from the technology, fashion, retail, consumer goods, software, hospitality, entertainment and media fields.

 - The 2019 World Trademark Review: “Ben Natter can rationalise his understanding of clients’ key commercial and legal concerns into efficient, clear and business-focused analysis and advice.
 He is technically very sharp, speedy and cost efficient, too.”
 The Haug Partners lawyer performs at a high level, advising on global strategy then procuring and enforcing trademarks.